btc-c0der/dmc-propaganda/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## About DMC Propaganda

-DMC Propaganda is a marketing agency based in Campinas SP, Brasil.
-Visit their official website at [https://www.dmcpropaganda.com.br/](https://www.dmcpropaganda.com.br/)
+DMC Propaganda is a marketing agency based in Campinas, São Paulo, Brazil, specializing in integrated marketing campaigns, digital strategy, and educational outreach through the Kids Bless initiative.